Sydney Electric Train Society: History

 SETS rolling stock has at various times been on static display at various public railway museums; Lithgow State Mine Heritage Park & Railway, the Goulburn Rail Heritage Centre and Junee Roundhouse Railway Museum.
+From 2003 to 2009, SETS operational electric locos and interurban cars were housed at Hornsby Maintenance Depot.
+In 2009, locomotives 8606 and 4615 along with CF5003 and CF5021 would be forcefully removed from Hornsby after a disagreement in storage.
+They would be moved by rail with a 44 class locomotive to Junee where they would be stored on display at the Junee Roundhouse.

-From 2003 to 2009, SETS operational electric locos and interurbaban cars were housed at Hornsby Maintenance Depot.
-Having had all of its rollingstock stored away from the electrified network (at Junee) since 2009, in June 2018, 4615, 8606, CF5003 and CF5021 were transferred to Lithgow with 8606 returned to service to haul infrastructure trains on the Sydney Trains underground network.
+In June 2018, 4615, 8606, CF5003 and CF5021 would be then removed from Junee due to a disagreement in storage there and would be transferred to Lithgow with 8606 returned to service to haul infrastructure trains on the Sydney Trains underground network.